Finding a Top Financial Advisor Firm in Reston, Virginia

 Acorn Financial Advisory Services (AFAS) provides holistic and customizable financial planning and investment advisory services to its clients.
-You generally need a minimum investment of $1 million for portfolio management services, though there isn't a set account minimum.
+You generally need a minimum investment of $1 million for portfolio management services, though some programs may have different minimums.

 The firm's advisory staff holds several financial certifications.
 It offers access to multiple certified financial planners (CFPs), with other certifications including chartered financial analyst (CFA) and chartered financial consultant (ChFC).

 As a fee-based firm, AFAS employs advisors who can receive commissions for certain insurance product and securities sales to clients.
 Although this creates a potential conflict of interest, the firm is required to act in your best interest no matter what.

 Acorn Financial Advisory Services Background

 Acorn Financial Advisory Services was founded in 1996.
 The firm works with individuals, retirement plans, trusts, estates, charities and other entities.

 It focuses on estate planning, insurance, retirement planning and education funding.
 Its specialized services include the following: